-Evolving Vegan Definitions and Gray Areas
+Evolving Vegan Definitions and Gray Areas for Vegan Label Laws

 While there is general consensus on what vegan is, there is no general consensus on how vegan is defined — that is still up for interpretation.
 To bring clarity and definition to the problem, the consumer should seek out certified vegan products.

-Case Example: Burger King’s Impossible Burger
+Need for Vegan Label Laws – Case Example: Burger King’s Impossible Burger

 On November 18, 2019 a man filed a class-action lawsuit against Burger King in the Southern District of Florida, saying that the fast-food chain falsely advertised their “Impossible Burger” product as vegan.
 (20) He claimed that although they advertised the product as “meat-free”, it was contaminated with meat because it was cooked next to meat products on the same grill.
 One of the customers in the lawsuit also claimed that the product was misrepresented as vegan because the brand, Impossible Meat, was advertised as vegan.
 The lawsuit also claimed that the Impossible Burger’s advertising tagline, “100% WHOPPER, 0% BEEF” is misleading to vegan consumers.
 (21)